Terms of Service

 Refunds are handled according to our Refund Policy.
 Because the Services are usage-based, fees for consumed Resources are generally non-refundable except where required by law or in cases such as billing errors, duplicate charges, or verified unauthorized payments.

-From time to time, we may offer promotional credits, trial credits, free credits, or similar incentives (“Credits”) that can be applied toward eligible Service charges, subject to restrictions.
+From time to time, we may offer promotional credits, trial credits, startup program credits, free credits, or similar incentives (“Credits”) that can be applied toward eligible Service charges, subject to restrictions.

 • Non-cash: Credits have no cash value, cannot be redeemed for cash or cash equivalents, and are not transferable.

-• Eligibility and restrictions: Credits may be limited to certain Services, regions, account types, or time periods, and may require meeting eligibility criteria described in the promotion.
+• Eligibility and restrictions: Credits may be limited to certain Services, regions, account types, workloads, or time periods, and may require meeting eligibility criteria described in the promotion or startup program.

 • Expiration: Credits may expire if not used within the period stated at issuance.
 If no expiration is stated, we may set a reasonable expiration or discontinue the promotion with notice.